-Access The crags are not affected by the tide or sea at all, although the walk in is certainly much quicker and more enjoyable if you can get along the beach at low tide (or 2-3 hours either side).
+Access The crags are not affected by the tide or sea at all.
+However the walk-in is certainly much quicker and more enjoyable if you can walk along the beach at low tide (or 2-3 hours either side).
 To get here follow the A77 or A75 to Stranraer then the A718 and B7043 and finally an unnamed and private road down past Larbrax farm to Larbrax beach.
 Walk north along the big beach to a smaller hidden beach beyond.
 The slabs lie at the far end of this beach, with a nice grassy area at the base.

 Guidebook For a definitive list of all the climbs and boulder problems at Larbrax, including the fine detail of how to climb those E6's, see the SMC published Lowland Outcrops guidebook.